cecilia-ofori/Try-again/solution.md

 git merge combines the histories of two branches, creating a new commit on the target branch (usually main or master) that links both branches together.

+Yes, the git checkout command has an alias: git switch.

+git checkout <branch>:

+This is used to switch to a different branch.

+git switch <branch> (introduced as a more intuitive alternative):

+This is specifically designed to switch between branches.